mariadb-corporation/MaxScale/Documentation/Tutorials/REST-API-Tutorial.md

 ## Requesting Data

-**Note:** For the sake of brevity, the rest of this tutorial will omit the TLS/SSL options for the `curl` command line.
+**Note:** For the sake of brevity, the rest of this tutorial will omit the TLS/SSL options from the `curl` command line.
 For more information, refer to the `curl` manpage.

 The most basic task to do with the REST API is to see whether MaxScale is up and